If you’re looking for some good and healthy meals for seniors, then this article is just what you need!

 The Importance of Nutritious Meals for Seniors

-There are numerous benefits to eating healthy meals and including a variety of foods in your diet.
+There are numerous benefits to eating healthy meals breakfast, lunch, and dinner and including a variety of foods in your diet.
 For seniors, it is not only important for physical health but mental health as well.
 One benefit is keeping the heart healthier by reducing cholesterol levels that can lead to cardiovascular disease or stroke.
 Eating proper portions will also help with weight management, especially for those who can no longer get as much activity due to physical limitations.

 Everyone needs to eat at least five servings each day from different food groups such as grains, fruits/vegetables, protein sources like meats and legumes, dairy products (only two to three servings), plus oils and solid fats within limits.
 At Sunflower Communities, we put a great emphasis on nutrition for our residents with well-rounded meals and a nice variety, so everyone gets something they like on a regular basis.